Skip to Navigation Skip to UConn Search Skip to Content

 Facility Statement

 The Microbial Analyses, Resources, and Services (MARS) facility within the Center for Open Research Resources and Equipment at the University of Connecticut is a specialized next generation sequencing laboratory.
 MARS is a service lab focused on microbial community, amplicon, and small genome sequencing as well providing the UConn research community access to our fully equipped molecular laboratory.
-MARS is equipped with standard molecular biological equipment, including thermal cyclers, centrifuges, single and multichannel micropipettors, water baths, incubators, refrigerators and freezers for sample and reagent storage.
-The sample processing laboratory also containsb a dedicated room with a biosafety hood for handling raw samples up to BSL2 which is primarily used to prepare samples for DNA/RNA extraction.
-Equipment available for use includes Synergy HT plate reader (fluorescence and absorbance), Quibit 4.0, QiAxcel nucleic acid fragment analyzer, BioRad qpcr, Covaris M220 ultra-sonicator, QiAgility liquid handling robot, epMotion 5075 TMX liquid handling robot (single and 8 channel pipetting from 0.1ul 1000ul), and an Illumina MiSeq sequencer.
+We offer both Illumina (MiSeq) and Oxford Nanopore (Gridion) DNA/RNA sequencing platforms.
+Equipment available for use includes sample preparation robots: Kingfisher Apex, Eppendorf epMotion 5075 TMX and Opentron OT-2 liquid handling robots (single and 8 channel pipetting from 0.1ul 1000ul), Qiagen QiCube and QiAgility.
+Additional equipment: Synergy HT plate reader (fluorescence, luminescence, and absorbance), Quibit 4.0, QiAxcel nucleic acid fragment analyzer, BioRad 384 well qpcr, Covaris M220 ultra-sonicator, along with standard molecular biological equipment (thermal cyclers, centrifuges, single and multichannel micropipettors, water baths, incubators, refrigerators and freezers for sample and reagent storage).
+The sample processing laboratory also contains a dedicated room with a biosafety hood for handling raw samples up to BSL2 which is primarily used to prepare samples for DNA/RNA extraction.
 MARS offers training on all instrumentation for users interested in unsupervised use of any equipment as well as fee-for-service sample processing.
+Fee for service sample processing is both our custom microbiome libraries and most commercially available library kits.
 MARS offers bioinformatic and statistical support for microbiome analysis as workshops to train users as well as fee-for-service custom analyses.

 Contact Us